shesek/spark-wallet/README.md

 $ spark-wallet # defaults: --ln-path ~/.lightning --port 9737
 ```

-Or simply `$ npx spark-wallet`, which will install and start Spark (with the default args) in one go.
+Or simply `$ npx spark-wallet`, which will install and start Spark in one go.

-Spark will generate and print a random username and password that'll be used to login into the wallet.
+Spark will generate and print a random username and password that'll be used to login into the wallet,
-To persist/load the generated credentials, set `--cookie-file <path>`.
+and persist them to `~/.spark-wallet/cookie` (can be controlled with `--cookie-file <path>`).
 To specify your own login credentials, set `--login [user]:[pass]` or the `LOGIN` environment variable.

 To access the wallet, open `http://localhost:9737/` in your browser and login with the username/password.